MohammedAli200/MohammedAli200/README.md

-# 💫 About Me:
+# 💫 About Me

- 🚀 About Me  <br><br>I’m a passionate Full-Stack Developer who enjoys turning ideas into real-world digital solutions.
-With a strong foundation in modern web technologies, I focus on building scalable, user-friendly, and performance-driven applications.  <br><br>I love participating in hackathons and fast-paced environments where creativity meets problem-solving.
-Recently, I secured 3rd place in a national-level hackathon by developing an AI-powered system to improve campus efficiency.  <br><br>Beyond development, I’m exploring Data Science and AI to create smarter, data-driven applications that make an impact.
-I believe in continuous learning, clean code, and building projects that solve meaningful problems.  <br><br>💡 Always curious.
+🚀 I’m a passionate Full-Stack Developer who enjoys turning ideas into real-world digital solutions.
+With a strong foundation in modern web technologies, I build scalable, user-friendly, and performance-driven applications.

+💻 I love hackathons and fast-paced environments where creativity meets problem-solving.
+🥉 Secured 3rd place in a national-level hackathon by building an AI-powered campus system.

+📊 Exploring Data Science & AI to create smarter, impactful solutions.

+💡 Always curious.
 Always building.
 Always improving.

 ## 🌐 Socials: